 Winter Weather in Miami

 Winter in Miami provides the perfect climate for tourists.
 While there is an occasional cold snap, it doesn’t last long, with temperatures ranging between 75-80 degF 24-27 DegC, even in the deepest winter months.
-While most of the East Coast and Midwest is locked down in heavy winter weather from December to February, Florida goes untouched.
+While most of the East Coast and Midwest are locked down in heavy winter weather from December to February, Florida goes untouched.
 In fact, snow has not fallen in Miami since January 19, 1977, when a few flakes landed on the shores of Miami Beach.
 If you’re doing the math, that is more than 40 years ago.
 There is no other day in recorded history in which it snowed in Miami, though there are stories of a heavy snowstorm that lasted two hours in February “1899”.

 In other words, don’t pack your snow boots, even in Miami’s coldest months.
 However, you might need a light jacket or sweater for the winter evenings, which get down to a “frosty” 60-65DegC 15-18DegC on average.

 It’s also possible to get much colder.
 Temperatures down to Freezing are not unheard of.
-But that is definitely, the exception and most nights are still mild by comparison to the more northern states!
+But that is definitely, the exception, and most nights are still mild by comparison to the more northern states!

 Another Plus side for winter is the Everglades.
 The Water levels are much lower and this means Wildlife is far more concentrated.
 It is very easy to find Gaters and other water-dwelling creatures as the water levels drop and they congregate around the deep water that is left!